Coined Cuisine

 How do you make steak tender for tacos?

 The secret is a great marinade and a little bit of patience.
-Try this citrus-forward marinade recipe below for a punch of flavor and a juicy steak at the end.
-Marinate the steak for one - two hours.
+Try my citrus-forward marinade recipe below for a punch of flavor and a juicy steak at the end.
+Marinate the steak for one to two hours.

 Other Easy Taco Recipes You'll Love!